 Daikin has formulated common worldwide rules that it shares with overseas group companies so that all Daikin bases around the world can carry out compliance and risk management.

 Each overseas group company has created a compliance and risk management system for its own region based on these common worldwide rules.

 Each of these systems has compliance committees and Corporate Ethics Handbooks, and they conduct regular self assessments and risk management checks.

 Our Group Conduct Guidelines stipulate the appropriate behavior of our directors and employees.
-To help them act in accordance with these guidelines, we have also created the Handbook for Corporate Ethics, which uses concrete examples to help all employees attain a thorough understanding of compliance.
+The guidelines are available not only in Japanese, but they have also been translated into English and Chinese to make them known to all employees of the Group.
+To help directors and employees act in accordance with these guidelines, we have also created the Handbook for Corporate Ethics, which uses concrete examples to help all employees attain a thorough understanding of compliance.

 Handbook for Corporate Ethics

 We strive to make every employee constantly aware of compliance through a special emphasis on educational activities.
 We constantly improve these through better compliance education tools and improved ways to relay the importance of compliance.

 For example, employees who are studying look at case studies related to legal matters in specific areas, such as sales, production, and procurement.
 Education is also divided by employee category, with courses for directors, new employees, newly appointed managers, compliance and risk management leaders (CRLs), and other kinds of employees.

 Moreover, to raise employees' compliance awareness, training is supplemented by sessions with individual division heads and managers, who repeatedly remind workplace employees about the importance of compliance from their own experience.